ChatCool-Inc/chatcool/pull-requests/help.md

 **How to contact bot mods for help**

-If you have a question or need help, comment to this file.
+If you have a question or need help, join the support server:** https://discord.gg/zbdZuVZUtf **

-What to Include
+What to include in your message:
+   - What you need help with
+   - Examples (if any)
+   - Image (if needed)